JMoney65/Getting-and-Cleaning-Data-Course-Project/README.md

 The source files are in a zipped archive here
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 1. Unzip all the files in the archive.
-2. Copy the following files to a data folder in your working directory.
+2. Copy the following 6 files to a data folder in your working directory.

+features.txt
-features.txt: 561-feature vector with time and frequency domain variables.
+561-feature vector with time and frequency domain variables.
 These are fully described in features_info.txt.
+X_train.txt
-X_train.txt: 7352 observations for training data set.
+7352 observations for training data set.
 Each row 561-feature vector.
 This represents a subject and an activity.
 The subject is found in the same row in the subject_train.txt file.
 The activity is found in the same row of the y_train.txt file.
+X_test.txt:
+2947 observations for test data set.
+Same format as training data set.
+y_train.txt:
-X_test.txt:  2947 observations for test data set.
-Same format as training data set. y_train.txt: Integer from 1-6 with the activity for each observation in the training data set.
+Integer from 1-6 with the activity for each observation in the training data set.
+y_text.txt:
-y_text.txt: Activity info for the test data set.
+Activity info for the test data set.
 Same format as training.
+subject_train.txt:
-subject_train.txt: 7352 rows.
+7352 rows.
 Each row includes an integer with the subject id for that observation in training data set.
 The subject id for training is set of 21 integers in range 1-30 representing 70% of 30 subject randomly assigned to training data set.
+subject_test.txt:
-subject_test.txt: 2947 rows.
+2947 rows.
 Same format as training described above.
 The subject id for test is set of 9 integers in range 1-30 representing 30% of 30 subject randomly assigned to test data set.

 3. copy run_analysis.R to the working directory.